 It is a new concept to our family holiday childcare.
 Apart from one brief experience whilst on holiday in Antigua we have always kept both boys with us whilst on holiday, occasionally taking it in turns to have some time out.
 My husband and I were therefore apprehensive about using the childcare at Mark Warner’s Lakitira Beach Resort.

 Wychwood Festival you ROCK!
 We have had an incredible time today!
-If you are planning on heading over tonight or tomorrow check out our top tips below for a memorable family day out.
+If you are planning on attending the event check out our Wychwood Festival review and our top tips for a memorable weekend.

 Berkeley Castle has been on my wish list of places to visit with my sons for a while, I was therefore delighted to be invited to the popular family attraction to review and host a family pass giveaway.
 The castle was completed in the late 12th century and has been the home to the Berkeley family ever since.
 It is the oldest inhabited castle in England, set in a staggering 6,000 acres of rural estate.